Hair fall/ khalitya

 • Some Hair follicles have a highly developed nerve network around them, which plays a pivotal role in providing sensory and tactile information about the environment.

 • The Hair also does the tactile receptor functions.
-Hair serves a sexual function in promoting the evaporation of the apocrine sweet and the accompanying characteristic odor that goes along with it provides a sexual attraction for the lower animal.
+Hair serves a sexual function in promotion the evaporation of the apocrine sweet and the accompanying characteristic odour that goes along with it provides a sexual attraction for the lower animal.

 • In some animals, the air within the medulla plays a role in the regulation of body temperature